 Informed consent means that a person is given all the information needed to make an educated and informed decision as to whether to participate in a clinical trial.
 Information should describe all aspects of the trial, from its purpose to a statement about who pays for medical care to treat any research-related injuries.
 Informed consent documents tend to be lengthy (in some cases, dozens of pages long), technical, and hard to read.
 However, it is essential that participants read the documents carefully.

 Participants should take the informed consent documents home, read them over several times, and discuss them with their personal doctor and family members.
 The doctor can help clarify some of the participation risks.
 Family members and friends particularly need to be involved if they will be providing transportation to the research center.
 After reviewing the informed consent documents carefully, participants should return to the investigator and trial coordinator and ask any further questions.

 Clinical trial participants can always quit a trial if it proves to be uncomfortable or too inconvenient.
 In addition, a vigilant investigator and trial coordinator will insist that participants drop out if there are changes in their health—such as an allergic or strongly negative reaction to the trial intervention—that make the trial too risky for them to continue.
 Investigators may also stop a trial if participants in one of the groups seem to be having very positive or very negative outcomes compared with participants in the other group.
-For instance, if the trial intervention is very effective, the trial may be stopped so that all participants may receive the intervention and benefit.
-If the trial intervention is ineffective or harmful, the trial may be stopped so that no more of the participants are harmed.
+For instance, if the trial intervention is proving to be very effective, the trial may be stopped so that all participants may receive the intervention and benefit.
+If the trial intervention is proving to be ineffective or harmful, the trial may be stopped so that no more of the participants are harmed.